rur/good/README.md

 Our mission is to make GUI development more enjoyable and approachable for backend developers in the following ways:

-* Include boilerplate quick-start templates:
+* Include quick-start layout templates:
   * Integrate a suitable CSS tookit
   * Plenty of functioning examples (WIP)
 * Code generation with [TOML](https://toml.io/en/) config: